OpenTails/tail_app/README.md

 ## Features

-- Support for the same actions/moves from Crumept
+- Support for the same actions/moves from Crumpet
 - Triggers for walking, shaking and other gestures
 - Custom Actions
 - Joystick for moving gear